OfficialLambdax/_storageS-UDF/README.md

 # _storageS-UDF
 _storageSimpel is a UDF meant for fast data read's and write's.

-The UDF aims to provide multiple methods to make access to data and lists easy and as fast as possible for different kinds of usages.
+The UDF aims to provide multiple methods to make access to data and lists easy and AS FAST AS POSSIBLE for different kinds of usages.
 Support for X32/64 Autoit Stable/Beta.
 Windows XP to 10.
 11 and Wine not tested.

-As of Version 0.1.3.2 there are three data storage methods and three listing storage methods.
+As of Version 0.1.4 there are three data storage methods and five listing storage methods.

 ============================== Tl;dr ==============================